Biography

 Divulgation

 Conrado Moya is firmly committed to the development of the marimba and to extending the public’s awareness of his instrument.
 He has cultivated the creation of new repertoire for the marimba, working alongside composers from around the world —with special attention to those from his own country—: Ferran Cruixent, José Luis Greco, Albert Guinovart, Christos Hatzis, Anna Ignatowicz-Glińska, Arkadiusz Kątny, Tomás Marco, Gabriel Ordás, and Lorenzo Palomo.
 He has also been intensively dedicated to the transcription and revival of great works from the musical heritage, rediscovering compositions from J.S.
 Bach to Joaquín Rodrigo through the sound of the marimba.
-As a result of all this work, he released Silentium, his debut marimba solo album, and Marimba Synergy, his latest recording featuring Bach’s Goldberg Variations, performed in a duo with Katarzyna Myćka, for Mons Records.
+As a result of all this work, he released Silentium, his debut marimba solo album, and Marimba Synergy, featuring Bach’s Goldberg Variations for Mons Records.

 Conrado Moya - Marimba